Manufactured Home Loans: What To Know Before You Apply

 Frequently Asked Questions

-A manufactured home loan in the mortgage sense usually treats the home as real property with the land, while a chattel loan treats the home as personal property.
+A manufactured home loan in the mortgage sense usually treats the home as real property with the land.
+A chattel loan treats the manufactured home as personal property and may not include the land.

-Yes, but that often points to home-only or chattel financing rather than a standard mortgage.
+Yes, but leased-land situations often point to home-only or chattel financing rather than a standard mortgage.
+Some programs may allow certain leasehold structures, but eligibility depends on the lender and loan program.

 Ready to get started?